 - Small, idyllic villages along the fjords and in the valley

-- Sognefjorden, beautiful and dramatic landscape
+- Sognefjorden, a beautiful and dramatic landscape

-- Norwegian nature and culture
+- Norwegian nature, culture, and history

 - Idyllic Solvorn